sAbakumoff/notes.js/object.propertyDescriptor.md

 }
 Object.defineProperty(o, 'p', {
     value : 5, // default is undefined
-    writable : false, // the value can be changed, default is true configurable : false, // the property can be deleted or descriptor modified, default is true enumerable : true, // if it's appears in enumeration, default is false!
+    writable : false, // the value can be changed, default is FALSE configurable : false, // the property can be deleted or descriptor modified, default is FALSE enumerable : true, // if it's appears in enumeration, default is FALSE });
-});

 Object.defineProperty(o, 'p1', {